-- Blackheads: so-called because of the pigmentation produced by the inner lining of hair follicles, these are small black or yellow spots.
+- Blackheads: named for the pigmentation produced by the inner lining of hair follicles, these are small black or yellow spots.

 - Cysts: these are large, pus-filled spots that appear the same as boils.
 They are the most extreme example of acne and have the highest risk of permanent scarring.

 - Nodules: these are large lumps that build up under the surface of your skin.
-They are hard and you may find them painful
+They are hard and potentially painful.

-- Papules: little red lumps which you find sore and tender.
+- Papules: little red lumps which are sore and tender.

 - Whiteheads: like blackheads, but firmer and with a white, rather than black, colouration.

-If you have acne which is minimal to mild then the following treatments are available:
+If you have adult acne which is minimal to mild then the following treatments are suitable:

-If you have spots which have black or whiteheads, but which are not inflamed, then you may look to get a prescription for the following treatments:
+If you have blackheads or whiteheads that aren’t inflamed, you may be better served by seeking a prescription for one of the following treatments: